Skip to content

 Verbose Logging

-Enable to log more information regarding the calculation of the power limit to the (serial or web) console.
+Enable to log more information regarding the calculation of the power limits to the (serial or web) console.
 Definitely enable this and read the logs if the DPL does not behave as expected, and share the output in case you seek help.

 Target Grid Consumption